-If released in the next month, Apple’s iOS 14 with the loss of the iOS Users’ Identifier for Advertisers (IDFA) will be both catastrophic to the mobile app advertising industry and will also usher in a Version 2.0 of how the industry will operate from an economic perspective without clear deterministic attribution.
+Game over!
+If released in the next month, Apple’s iOS 14 with the loss of the iOS Users’ Identifier for Advertisers (IDFA) will be catastrophic to the mobile app advertising industry.
+It will also usher in a Version 2.0 of how the industry will operate from an economic perspective without clear deterministic attribution.
 As Paul Romer once said, “a crisis is a terrible thing to waste.”
-The mobile app industry will be in a forced reset and with any economic reset, there will be winners and there will be losers.
+As a result, the mobile app industry will be in a forced reset and with any economic reset.
+There will be winners and there will be losers.
 As if 2020 hasn’t been a cruel reminder of that fact day in and day out.

-Before digging into the likely scenarios, we at Consumer Acquisition are ready to stand by our clients and the industry we love with a unique offer and learning agenda to help through these unsettling times.
-Our unique blend of Hollywood blockbuster-creative, user acquisition expertise and perspective fueled by more than $3B in media across industry leaders, and our uncompromising test and learn agility will be paramount to turning catastrophe into an opportunity for our clients.
+But before digging into the likely scenarios, we at Consumer Acquisition are ready to stand by our clients and the industry we love with a unique offer and learning agenda to help through these unsettling times.
+Our unique blend of Hollywood blockbuster-creative, user acquisition expertise, and perspective fueled by more than $3B in media across industry leaders.
+Also, our uncompromising test and learn agility will be paramount to turning catastrophe into an opportunity for our clients.
 Agility, a deep expert bench, and having the best information in your hands will make all the difference during these extraordinary times.
-If you have questions on how to proceed in this new reality, please contact us at firstname.lastname@example.org.
+So if you have questions on how to proceed in this new reality, please contact us at email@example.com.

 Back to the scenarios I see playing out if the juggernauts do not operate in a cooperative effort to keep the mobile app advertising industry moving forward:

 - Apple delays the rollout of iOS 14’s required use of SKAdNetwork (SKAN) with App Tracking Transparency / IDFA being opt-in for 6-12 months.

 - The mobile advertising ecosystem hasn’t had enough time to prepare for the biggest change in 10 years.